mongodb/mongo-kafka/README.md

 For obvious reasons, logical types can only be supported for **AVRO** and **JSON + Schema** data (see section below).
 When using AVRO some Kafka (Connect) induced pecularities apply.
 The following example based on an exemplary definition of the **Decimal** logical type should make this clearer:

-While a standard AVRO schema would as follows:
+While a standard AVRO schema would look as follows:

 ```json
 {